 Government Contract Lawsuits

-Our Firm extensively litigates in local, state, and federal courts; against the Department of Justice and some of the largest private law firms in the world.
+Our Firm extensively litigates in local, state, and federal courts; against federal agencies that issue contracts, and some of the largest private law firms in the world.
 We have the legal, technical, and trial skills necessary for any type of lawsuit, no matter the adversary.
-And, make no mistake, the Department of Justice is a formidable adversary, describing itself as “the largest law office in the world.”

-Both REAs and claims require a special format and specific certifications to be valid.
+There are strategic issues when submitting an REA or claim and some claims require specific certifications to be valid..
 You should work with an attorney to make sure the format and certification are correct, or your case could get dismissed.

 Enforcing Your Contract in the United States Court of Federal Claims

 If your claim is denied by the contracting officer, you can bring a claim with the U.S. Civilian Board of Contracts Appeals (or in select cases, before other agency Boards of Contracts Appeals).
 Although this is a strategic choice and depends on the circumstances, the better option may be to bring a claim in the United States Court of Federal Claims in Washington, DC.
 The court is authorized by the Contracts Disputes Act to hear an appeal of a contracting officer’s final decision.

 Historically referred to as “the People’s Court,” the United States Court of Federal Claims has national jurisdiction over most money claims against the federal government.
 President Abraham Lincoln was responsible for the Court of Federal Claims becoming the national trial court for determinations of private claims against the federal government.